xiaobaben/BrainBench/DATASET_GUIDE.md

 ## Benchmark case files

 The fixed evaluation case JSON files are published in the [BrainBench Hugging Face dataset](https://huggingface.co/datasets/xbb083/BrainBench).
-The current release contains the `foundational_analysis` and `sleep_assessment` cases only.
 Raw EEG/PSG files are not included there.

 ## Local data layout